DemonstratingWithData/DemonstratingWithData.github.io/index.md

 published: true
 ---

 The *Demonstrating with Data Project* is an IMLS- and University of South Carolina-funded implementation project to fill the gap in school librarians’ evidence-based practice (EBP) knowledge, understanding, and application.
 This project’s ultimate goal is to see school librarians using EBP effectively to improve their everyday practice and share their work and impact with others in their school communities and beyond.
-We hope this project “will lead to improved school library practice and…impact countless secondary students and teachers.” (from grant proposal narrative)
+Our hope is that this project “will lead to improved school library practice and…impact countless secondary students and teachers.” (from grant proposal narrative)

 This curriculum has five modules that will walk you through the EBP process, all linked in the nav bar at the top of the page:
 * **[Module 1](/modules/module%201/intro/)** : Preparing for evidence-based practice